Phase 1 Study Of Oral TP-1454

 • Have a histologically confirmed diagnosis of advanced metastatic or progressive solid tumor:

-• Are naïve to prior treatment with any PD1 or CTLA-4 inhibitor (combination arm only).
+• Naïve to prior treatment with any PD1 or CTLA-4 inhibitor (Combination Arm Only).

-• Have measurable disease as outlined by the Response Evaluation Criteria in Solid Tumors (RECIST) v1.1
+• Have one or more tumors measurable as outlined by the Response Evaluation Criteria in Solid Tumors (RECIST) v1.1.

 • Have an Eastern Cooperative Oncology Group (ECOG) performance status of ≤ 1.